← All articles

 A measured baseline is only useful if it triggers action.
 The decision tree is simple:

-- Citation rate 15-40%: Infrastructure is partially working.
-Run the scan, fix the failing checks, retest in 30 days.
+• Citation rate 5 to 15%: Working, with room to grow.
+Run the scan, fix the failing checks, and retest in 30 days.

-- Citation rate 0%: Diagnose before anything else.
-Check robots.txt for GPTBot blocks.
-Check if your content is SSR or client-rendered.
-Check Bing Search for your domain.
+• Citation rate 0%: Diagnose before anything else.
+Check robots.txt for GPTBot blocks, confirm your content is server-rendered rather than client-only, and check that Bing has indexed your domain.
 Fix the blocking issue before any content work.

 Run the free citability scan on your domain to get your infrastructure score alongside your manual citation rate baseline.
 The scan takes under two minutes and shows exactly which signals are failing and why they matter for AI citation likelihood.
 You will have a clearer picture of your AI visibility in the time it takes to read a single blog post.